FSTUM/settool-v2/README.md

 It is recommended to use virtualenv:

-After cloning the project you can create a new virtualenv (assuming you are outside the folder you just cloned)
+After cloning the project, you can create a new virtualenv (assuming you are outside the folder you just cloned)

     python3 -m venv set-tool